vaquerizaslab/Maziak_et_al_Drosophila_Pico-C/README.md

-# 3D Genome Reorganization Foreshadows Zygotic Genome Activation in *Drosophila*
+# Three-dimensional genome reorganization foreshadows zygotic genome activation in *Drosophila*

 This repository contains the computational analyses associated with the study
-**“3D Genome Reorganization Foreshadows Zygotic Genome Activation in *Drosophila***”.
+**“Three-dimensional genome reorganization foreshadows zygotic genome activation in *Drosophila***”.

 The code provided here complements the computational methods described in the manuscript.
 Please note that while we aim for easy reproducibility, this repository contains the original code that was developed over time and used for the analyses, and may not represent a fully self-contained workflow for reproducing all results in the paper.